General simulation method for spontaneous parametric down- and parametric up-conversion experiments: Introduction

 Entangled and correlated photon pairs have become the basis for many applications in quantum optics.
-They are used in various quantum based schemes such as ghost imaging \cite{Pittman1995, Padgett2017}, optical coherence tomography \cite{Vanselow20}, spectroscopy \cite{Lindner21,Kutas2021}, quantum sensing \cite{Kutas2020}, and imaging with undetected photons \cite{Lemos2014, Fuenzalida2020, Gilaberte2021}.
+They are used in various quantum based schemes such as ghost imaging \cite{Pittman1995, Padgett2017}, optical coherence tomography \cite{Vanselow20}, spectroscopy \cite{Lindner21,Kutas2021}, quantum sensing \cite{Kutas2020}, and imaging with undetected photons \cite{Lemos2014, Fuenzalida2022, Gilaberte2021}.
 One of the most prominent methods for generating entangled photon pairs is spontaneous parametric down-conversion (SPDC), where a pump laser photon decays into two lower-energy photons in a medium with a second-order nonlinearity.
 The entanglement can exist in many of the photon properties, such as polarization, wavelength, or momentum, making SPDC a versatile source for entangled photons.
 Additionally, the process is easy to implement and well understood experimentally.
 However, an accurate simulation method for SPDC sources is required as the foundation for simulations of many applications with entangled photons.
-The availability of detailed simulations can help resolve problems such as finding limitations to the resolution or visibility of quantum imaging \cite{Fuenzalida2020,Gilaberte2021}.
+The availability of detailed simulations can help resolve problems such as finding limitations to the resolution or visibility of quantum imaging \cite{Fuenzalida2022,Gilaberte2021}.
 This issue is becoming more relevant as applications for SPDC sources are on the verge of a breakthrough, but their limiting factors need to be understood better to exploit the full potential of such quantum based applications.

 The theory of SPDC is well developed and multiple approaches to simulating the properties of the created photons are available \cite{Schneeloch2016,Trajtenberg-Mills2020}.
-However, these SPDC simulations are often limited to the paraxial regime \cite{Trajtenberg-Mills2020}, or do not predict absolute photon conversion rates \cite{Ramirez_Alarcon2013}.
+Existing SPDC simulations are tailored for specialized applications limiting their general applicability.
+The limitations include restriction to the paraxial regime \cite{Bennink2010,Trajtenberg-Mills2020} and narrow frequency or wave vector spreads \cite{Bennink2006, Osorio2007, Bennink2010}.
+Many works do not predict absolute photon conversion rates \cite{Bennink2006,Bennink2010,Zhao2008,Ramirez_Alarcon2013,Osorio2007}.
 In this letter we propose and demonstrate a novel simulation method for SPDC sources and the subsequent measurement setup.
 The sparse use of approximations makes the underlying model applicable to a wide range of SPDC sources from the ultraviolet to the terahertz regime.